 - 15.1.1 At the beginning of the competition each team will identify its captain.
-The host organization will identify the conference head judge (CHJ). - 15.1.2 A penalty, decision, measurement, score, or condition of competition may be appealed only by the team captain and only to the CHJ.
-The CHJ will not hear the appeal if he or she is approached by students other than the team captain.
+The host chapter will identify the conference head judge (CHJ). - 15.1.2 A penalty, decision, measurement, score, condition of competition, or interpretation of rules may be appealed only by the team captain and only to the CHJ.
+The CHJ will not hear the appeal if he or she is approached by anyone other than the team captain.
 The CHJ will refuse to hear protests regarding bridges other than the captain's.
 The appeal must be made as soon as possible after the situation becomes apparent.
 The CHJ will hear the appeal as soon as possible and may interrupt the competition.
 If the captain does not consent to the decision of the CHJ, he or she shall write an explanation on the judge's scoring sheet before signing it.
-Participants are reminded that civility and ethical behavior are expected during the competition and particularly concerning appeals. - 15.1.3 After the conference competition, the team captain has the option to appeal the decision of the CHJ by e-mail to Ms. Maria Mnookin <mnookin@aisc.org> or by letter to Ms. Mnookin (AISC, Suite 700, One E. Wacker Dr., Chicago, IL 60601-2001).
+Participants are reminded that civility and ethical behavior are expected during the competition and particularly concerning appeals. - 15.1.3 After the conference competition, the Rules Committee will consider only those appeals that allege errors in interpretation of rules, and only if those appeals were made to the CHJ during the conference competition in conformance with 15.1.2.
+Appeals should be submitted by e-mail to Ms. Maria Mnookin <mnookin@aisc.org> or by letter to Ms. Mnookin (AISC, Suite 700, One E. Wacker Dr., Chicago, IL 60601-2001).
 The e-mail message or letter shall include - (1) name of the college or university making the appeal, - (2) captain's name, e-mail address, postal address, and telephone number, - (3) faculty adviser's name, e-mail address, postal address, and telephone number, - (4) brief description of the problem, including citation of pertinent rules, - (5) action taken at the competition to deal with the problem, - (6) action that the appealing team feels should have been taken, - (7) data showing that the team should have qualified for national competition, and - (8) captain's signature (letter only).

-The SSBC Rules Committee may ask the host student organization to provide judges' scoring forms documenting the problem and may confer with the CHJ.
+The SSBC Rules Committee may ask the host student chapter to provide judges' scoring forms documenting the problem and may confer with the CHJ.

 15.1.4 Appeals must be made by e-mail or letter.
 An appeal will be considered only if the e-mail is received or the letter is postmarked by 5:00 PM Eastern Daylight Saving Time on the Wednesday immediately after the conference competition.
 Ms. Mnookin will forward the appeal to the SSBC Rules Committee for their evaluation.
-The Committee will not respond to an appeal until the official scoring spreadsheet for that conference has been submitted by the host organization to ssbc.results@gmail.com.
+The Committee will not respond to an appeal until the official scoring spreadsheet for that conference has been submitted by the host chapter to ssbc.results@gmail.com.
 The only redress that may be made is an invitation to participate in the national competition if the Committee is convinced that the appeal is valid and that the appealing team should have qualified for the national competition.
 Decisions and rankings made by conference judges will not be overturned.